Rony-star666/GFNet_Alzheimer_49088847/recognition/GFNet_Alzheimer_49088847/README.md

 Normalized grayscale intensity values to [−1, 1].
 Applied gamma correction and Gaussian noise for contrast enhancement and data augmentation.
 - **Data Split**:
-Training, validation, and testing sets are divided on a subject-wise basis to prevent data leakage.
+Training, validation, and testing sets are divided on a subject-wise basis to prevent data leakage.Randomly take 10% of the training set as the validation set.
 The dataset is approximately class-balanced to ensure unbiased evaluation.
 ## Usage
 ### Training